oprea-Alex/Antivirus/README.md

 # Antivirus
-C++11 app that scans text files and binaries for malware signatures database(mock implementation: just a binary file).
+C++11 app that scans text files and binaries for malware signatures known from a database(mock implementation: just a binary file).